azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 ### Remaining Nodes and Addons

-Once the essential addons required for a functional cluster (e.g. a [CNI](https://github.com/azimuth-cloud/capi-helm-charts/tree/main/charts/cluster-addons#container-network-interface-cni-plugins)) have been installed, the remaining control plane and worker nodes for the cluster will be provisioned and the addon installation process will proceed untill all workload cluster addons are installed.
+Once the essential addons required for a functional cluster (e.g. a [CNI](https://github.com/azimuth-cloud/capi-helm-charts/tree/main/charts/cluster-addons#container-network-interface-cni-plugins)) have been installed, the remaining control plane and worker nodes for the cluster will be provisioned and the addon installation process will proceed until all workload cluster addons are installed.

 Any errors while provisioning the remaining cluster nodes will appear in the `capo-controller-manager` pod logs on the management cluster.